Hello, and welcome to the Visual Accessibility Skills Toolkit, or "VAST"!

 To check your work, start at the top of your document and thoroughly click your way through each tag.
 Keep an eye on how the highlighter moves through the content of your document, to be sure your reading order is consistent.

-tags, which keep them thoroughly organised.
+Most content will be contained with Article <Art>, and Section <Sect> tags, which keep them thoroughly organised.
 Expand these to see more specific pieces of content, such as tags for your text and lists.

-When moving through your tags, check to see if each tag matches what you’re expecting to be there, such as <L>
+When moving through your tags, check to see if each tag matches what you’re expecting to be there, such as <L> for lists and <LI> for list items.
+If something looks strange, such as lists using the <p> tag, it’s a sign that something was likely missed in your InDesign set up.

 Fixing errors in Adobe Acrobat is possible, but it can be time consuming.
 If you find an error, it's better to fix it in InDesign and export your document again, than to fix it in Version 1 and then have to refix it again Version 1.1, Version 1.2, etc.